BCCL-IIITH/Workshop_Neuroimaging/intro.md

 Littlejohns TJ, et al. (2020).
 The UK Biobank imaging enhancement of 100,000 participants: rationale, data collection, management and future directions.
 Nature Communications 11:2624.

+<a id="5">[Aperture Neuro]</a>
+Chopra S, et al. and Holmes A. (2023).
+A Practical Guide for Generating Reproducible and Programmatic Neuroimaging Visualizations.
+Aperture Neuro.
+3:1-20.